napari/docs/docs/developers/coredev/core_dev_guide.md

 of the code base, you are vouching for changes you merge.
 Please take that responsibility seriously.

+## Release responsibilities

+`napari` ships on a monthly cadence; see the [release policy](napari-release) for the full process.
+As a core team member, you are expected to:

+- **Own the milestones you set.** The person who adds a milestone to a pull request is responsible for driving it to a mergeable state — even by pushing the required changes — and for communicating its status to the release manager after the first alpha.
+- **Justify highlights.** If you add the `highlight` label to a pull request, provide the motivation plus a draft highlight note and any required images or videos, so the release manager does not have to re-review already-merged PRs.
+- **Respect the release timeline.** Features and enhancements must be ready before the first release candidate; documentation, bug fixes, and maintenance may merge during the rc phase.
+A feature that misses a release ships a month later — it should not bea reason to delay a release.

 ## Documentation and website

 For details on how the documentation and website are built, see